magento/devdocs/guides/v2.1/cloud/cdn/cloud-fastly-custom-response.md

   - Configuration
 ---

 When a request to the Fastly origin fails, Fastly returns default response pages with basic formatting and generic messaging that can be confusing for users.
-For example, Fastly returns the following default error page when an origin request fails with a 503.
+For example, Fastly returns the following default error page when a request to the Fastly origin fails because of a 503 error.

 ![Fastly default error page]